-The documentation of Slurm can be found ?here.
+The DEEP prototype systems are running SLURM for resource management.
+Documentation of Slurm can be found ?here.

 Overview

 Slurm offers interactive and batch jobs (scripts submitted into the system).
 The relevant commands are srun and sbatch.
 The srun command can be used to spawn processes (please do not use mpiexec), both from the frontend and from within a batch script.
 You can also get a shell on a node to work locally there (e.g. to compile your application natively for a special platform).